ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/using-analyzers.dotnet.markdown

 {PANEL: RavenDB's Default Analyzer}

 By default, RavenDB uses a custom analyzer called `LowerCaseKeywordAnalyzer` for all indexed content.
 Its implementation behaves like Lucene's KeywordAnalyzer, but it also performs case normalization by converting all characters to lower case.
-That is - RavenDB stores the entire term as a single token, in a lower cased form.
+That is - RavenDB stores the entire text field as a single token, in a lower cased form.
 Given the same sample text above, `LowerCaseKeywordAnalyzer` will produce a single token:

 `[the quick brown fox jumped over the lazy dogs, bob@hotmail.com 123432.]`